User Stories: A Collaboration Tool for Business and IT

 - Quality Assurance Specialists/Testing Team Members

-- AND “anyone wearing the business analysis hat”, meaning anyone responsible for defining digital solutions for the future.
+- AND anyone involved for defining digital solutions for the future.

-- The 3 C’s of a User Story: Card, Conversation, and Acceptance Criteria
+- The User Story Paradigm: Card, Conversation, and Criteria

-- Confirm Your Understanding of the Rationale behind the User Story Paradigm
+- KwikKwiz: Confirm Your Understanding of the User Story Paradigm

 - Three Questions Every User Story Must Answer